Are animals digging up your lawn?

 The first step is to fill in any holes that you see to stop the current residents from returning.
 Additionally, you may need to treat the area with odor-producing chemicals that warn potential pests from making their home under your house.

-When you have wild animals under your house, the type of animal will have a big impact on the appropriate wildlife removal strategy.
+When you have wild animals in your house, the type of animal will have a big impact on the appropriate wildlife removal strategy.
 If you need help identifying and resolving an animal infestation, then it’s smart to call in professional help.

 Need a hand?
 Call Critter Control today!